 - Perjury is a Class A misdemeanor, which is punishable by up to a year in the county jail and a $4,000 fine.

 - Aggravated perjury is a third-degree felony, which is punishable by 2 to 10 years in prison and a $10,000 fine.

 Not only that, perjury in Texas is a crime of moral turpitude, which means the public generally considers it morally wrong.
-Individuals convicted of crimes of moral turpitude can face additional hardships, such employment, housing, and immigration issues.
+Individuals convicted of crimes of moral turpitude can face additional hardships, such as employment, housing, and immigration issues.

 How is Perjury Investigated?

-During a criminal proceeding, prosecutors and their investigators may suspect that a witness’ testimony is not true and view evidence or cross-check testimony to see if they can catch the witness in a lie.
+During a criminal proceeding, prosecutors and their investigators may suspect that a witness’s testimony is not true and view evidence or cross-check testimony to see if they can catch the witness in a lie.
 Other times, the witness may even admit during questioning that they made a false statement.